 Brandon J. Weichert to John Batchelor and Gordon G. Chang when asked if China could defeat the US Navy in a conflict over Taiwan by taking down US military satellites in the first 3 hours of any fight, asserted that, “Yes, China can do this right now” and “without the coordinating capability that satellites provide the US military, it would likely be a strategic defeat for the US military.”
 These are the stakes if we continue to refuse to take space seriously, America.

 Brandon J. Weichert will be joining Maria Bartiromo tomorrow morning (7/1) at 6:30 am Eastern.

 Stanley Orman of Rockville, MD has written a thoughtful response to Brandon J. Weichert’s recent Washington Times piece.

 This article appeared in Brandon J. Weichert’s occasional op-ed column at Real Clear Politics.
-China’s dominance will not come at … More
+The United States is mired in … More

 This article appeared on October 21, 2020 in my column at The Washington Times.
 Taiwan is about to be attacked by China. … More

 Gordon G. Chang, Martin Seiff, and Brandon J. Weichert join Paolo von Schirach of the Global Policy Institute to discuss Sino-American relations after COVID-19.